-Once their baby has been delivered, clients are offered lactation support, infant care support and sleep safety information.
+Once a pregnant woman has delivered, she is offered lactation support, infant care support and sleep safety information.

-Once a client has successfully completed residential treatment and does not have a safe and sober place to return to in the community, she is eligible for STEP2’s transitional housing.
-STEP2’s Transitional Housing or The Lighthouse Campus has 25 cottages ranging from one, two and three bedrooms.
+Once a client has successfully completed residential treatment she is eligible for STEP2’s Transitional Housing program.
+STEP2’s Transitional Housing (the Lighthouse Campus) has 25 cottages ranging from one, two and three bedrooms.

-Client moves into a fully furnished home (furnished entirely by community donations) and if she remains compliant with treatment and fiscal responsibility, she will take it all with her when she moves to her next home
+A woman and her children move into a fully furnished home (furnished entirely by community donations) and upon successful completion of treatment, she will take all of the furnishings with her when she moves to her next home

-Children can live with their moms in the cottages and STEP2 partners with courts, CPS and other agencies to support moms in reuniting with their children.
+Children can live with their moms in the cottages and STEP2 partners with courts, CPS and other agencies to support moms in reunifying with their minor children.

 Clients will pay rent (1st month is free, 2nd month is ½ rent and third month is full rent) and are encouraged to stay for a year but are not limited to only a year.
 STEP2 is able to provide positive rental history references for clients who are financially complaint.

-Client will have case management to address budget, schedule, child care, TANF, resources and future housing.
+Clients will receive case management services to address monthly budgets, schedule, child care, TANF, resources and future housing.

-STEP2’s Community Engagement Coordinator provides weekly activities, such as hiking, art museums, live music, fundraisers, swimming, yoga, theater, movies, art events, and sober support groups so that the clients can build their support and social networks outside of STEP2.
+STEP2’s Community Engagement Coordinator provides weekly activities, such as hiking, art museums, swimming, yoga, theater, art events, and sober support groups so that the clients can build healthy support and social networks outside of STEP2.

 Clients plan for, maintain and consume food from a community garden on campus.

-Partnerships in the community allow for clients to enter into the workforce smoothly and for them to receive ongoing support to attain their next job with employment offering a livable wage.
+Partnerships in the community allow for clients to enter into the workforce smoothly and for them to receive ongoing support to attain employment offering a livable wage.